-We want you to come outside, into the wonderful cold and engage in these multidisciplinary performances (dance, theatre, music, storytelling and puppetry) that are sure to bring joy to everyone attending or simply passing by.
+This artistic activations are offered online (LIVE on Facebook) , encouraging everyone to engage in these multidisciplinary performances (dance, theatre, music, storytelling and puppetry) that are sure to bring joy to everyone attending or simply passing by.

 This series of performances is in partnership with Canadian Stage, a celebrated Canadian arts organization and venue that calls our neighbourhood home.

 Each artistic proposition is centered around Jamii’s Kisanii Hub, a cargo bike customized into a mobile outdoor performance stage – hoping to transform our neighbourhood into an enchanted outdoor theatrical experience that will bring neighbours together, inspire creativity, uplift spirits and reenergize bodies.

 It is a moment of calm, a meeting, an exchange... it's a journey through and into community, a brief encounter for connection and reflection.
 It's a conversation between our urban landscape and the natural environment.

 Throughout this movement-based, traveling performance, GIIZHIG brings community together while physically apart, through our shared senses and with our collective imaginations.

 “Giizhig” is the Anishinaabemowin - Ojibway word for “cedar”, and prounounced “gee zhig”

 Advisor: Isorine Marc

 Created with and performed by: Aria Evans, Irma Villafuerte, Jane Alison McKinney, Jim (Many Hats) Adams and Michael Caldwell

 In partnership with: Canadian Stage